 The Free is a clear concept: created to bring rider inspired change to snowboarding, influenced by the lack of design dogmas in the early days of snowboarding, constructed from the best materials of today, and no metal edges.
 It is a highly functional soft snow specific snowsurfing experience.
 Slush, corn, powder: all natural snow surfaces is where The Free excels.

 The Free comes with clear instructions and ofcourse we can assist you in the designing and shaping process.
-We will also offer custom made orders: we have been riding The Free for several seasons, but none of us more than our Moss Snowstick rider Naoto Kotsugai.
-He has also been perfecting the shaping process and will shape a limited amount of custom designed orders this winter, each one handmade in Japan with attention to detail and a deep understanding of snowsurfing design.
+We will also offer custom made orders.
+We have been perfecting the shaping process and will shape a limited amount of custom designed orders this winter, each one handmade in Japan with attention to detail and a deep understanding of snowsurfing design.

 Contact us for more info, prices and delivery dates will be available in the fall!

 This summer we would love to take you on a journey to our roots.